 Goals have to be set the right way, and they must be meaningful and understandable.
 You can’t just set goals for the sake of it or because you think “they might help”.
 Employees need to have context as to why each individual goal matters and how they are contributing to larger organizational objectives.
 If employees truly understand their roles and goals, they’ll see why their job matters, driving motivation and engagement.

-Goal setting should involve meeting with employees and being transparent about the company goals, direction and obstacles.
+Goal setting should involve meeting with employees and being transparent about the company goals, direction, and obstacles.
 Being involved in these matters will allow employees to create additional goals to complement the assigned objectives and help them make decisions to achieve their goals in the best way possible.
 Let your employees feel they have ownership of their work and decisions and trust that they’ll do their best to benefit their team and the company.

 Open Communication and Collaboration

 Employees want (and deserve) their leaders to be open and authentic.
 No one likes to be kept in the dark when their companies are going through tough times.
-Real communication builds healthy relationships and helps provide 360 degree feedback.
+Real communication builds healthy relationships and helps provide 360-degree feedback.

 Continuous monitoring helps initiate conversations regarding any employee performance issues.
 If there’s something negative that needs to be shared, it’s somewhat easier when communication is transparent within an organization.
-A culture of communication is an organization wide responsibility that starts with leadership positions and trickles down to all departments.
+A culture of communication is an organization-wide responsibility that starts with leadership positions and trickles down to all departments.

-Open communication is not just about constructive feedback, but it also includes sharing with your employees what’s expected of them, coaching them to reach their maximum potential and revealing the rewards in place for successful goal achievement.
+Open communication is not just about constructive feedback, but it also includes sharing with your employees what’s expected of them, coaching them to reach their maximum potential, and revealing the rewards in place for successful goal achievement.

 Remember you don’t have to wait for the next employee performance evaluation or performance appraisal to tell your employees what they should improve and what they’ve done right.
 Continuous monitoring refers to tracking employee performance and monitoring the output and outcomes an employee delivers.
 It also refers to reviewing employees’ sentiment, through observation and interactions, in order to assess the mood of your team.
 This way you can address specific problems and will identify them as soon as they occur.

-Using an effective performance management software you’ll be able monitor your team’s sentiment and start conversations with your employees, showing them you care about their wellbeing as much as you care about their performance.
+Using an effective performance management software you’ll be able to monitor your team’s sentiment and start conversations with your employees, showing them you care about their wellbeing as much as you care about their performance.